NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Related Work

-A long-standing approach to reasoning over language is to reason over the projection of language into a symbolic form, such as for question answering \cite{green-61-BASEBALL,zelle-96} or verifying entailments \cite{bos-markert-2005-recognising}.
-Provided the translation from language to symbolic representation can be done at high accuracy, then one can leverage very fast and scalable solutions for discrete symbolic inference.\footnote{Examples of such solutions include theorem provers like Vampire~\cite{riazanov2002design}, and work in AI-planning as satisfiability testing~\cite{kautz1992planning,kautz1999unifying}.} Unfortunately accurately translating broad-domain natural language into an adequately expressive representation for reasoning is a challenge~\cite{Schubert_2015}.
+\paragraph{Theorem Proving over Language} A long-standing approach to reasoning over NL is to project it into a symbolic form, such as for QA~\cite{green-61-BASEBALL,zelle-96} or entailment~\cite{bos-markert-2005-recognising}.
+Provided the translation from NL to symbolic representation is accurate, one can leverage fast and scalable solutions for discrete symbolic inference~\cite{riazanov2002design,kautz1992planning,kautz1999unifying}.
+However, reliably translating broad-domain NL into an adequately expressive formalism for reasoning is a challenge~\cite{Schubert_2015}, though some have found success using LLMs to perform this semantic parsing task~\cite{wong-etal-2023-word,lyu-etal-2023-faithful,olausson-etal-2023-linc,pan-etal-2023-logic,ye-etal-2023-satlm}.